October 1, 2020

 JAFCO, in principle, does not make direct investment in companies, but invests its own capital in the funds that it manages.
 Investment in unlisted companies is carried out through the funds.
 We avoid the possibility of conflicts of interest by sharing the same interest as our funds.
 JAFCO, in principle, does not permit transaction between JAFCO and its funds as well as between JAFCO-managed funds.

-If such investment or transaction is necessary for a compelling reason, we will ensure fairness among parties involved by taking appropriate steps to the extent permitted by the investment partnership agreements, applicable laws and regulations.
+If such investment or transaction is necessary for a compelling reason, we will ensure fairness among parties involved by taking appropriate steps, such as acquiring approval from the Board of Directors, a majority of which consists of independent directors, or seeking advice from the Advisory Board of the fund, members of which represent investors of the funds, in compliance with the investment partnership agreements and, applicable laws and regulations.

-Institutional investors should monitor portfolio companies so that they can appropriately fulfill their stewardship responsibilities with an orientation towards the sustainable growth of the companies.
+Institutional investors should monitor investee companies so that they can appropriately fulfill their stewardship responsibilities with an orientation towards the sustainable growth of the companies.

-Institutional investors should seek to arrive at an understanding in common with portfolio companies and work to solve problems through constructive engagement with portfolio companies.
+Institutional investors should seek to arrive at an understanding in common with investee companies and work to solve problems through constructive engagement with investee companies.

 By deepening sincere and frank dialogue with the management team, we come to share management issues and risks, and work together to solve problems.
 We also provide business support suitable for different growth stages with the aim of accelerating growth and raising corporate value.

-Based on such accumulated dialogue with portfolio companies, we exercise voting rights after ensuring that each proposal from portfolio companies serves in the interest of the funds.
+Based on such accumulated dialogue with investee companies, we exercise voting rights after ensuring that each proposal from investee companies serves in the interest of the funds.

-It is our policy not to disclose our voting results, as the majority of our portfolio companies are unlisted companies.
+It is our policy not to disclose our voting results, as the majority of our investee companies are unlisted companies.

-JAFCO reports on fund management status and portfolio companies’ performance/ outlook to our fund investors by sending periodic reports and at the annual meeting, etc. We will make timely reports on our stewardship activities through these occasions.
+JAFCO reports on fund management status and investee companies' performance/ outlook to the fund investors by sending periodic reports and at the annual meeting, etc. We will make timely reports on our stewardship activities through these occasions.

-To contribute positively to the sustainable growth of portfolio companies, institutional investors should have in-depth knowledge on the portfolio companies and their business environment and capabilities to appropriately engage with the companies and make proper judgments in fulfilling their stewardship activities..
+To contribute positively to the sustainable growth of investee companies, institutional investors should develop skills and resources needed to appropriately engage with the companies and to make proper judgments in fulfilling their stewardship activities based on in-depth knowledge of the investee companies and their business environment and consideration of sustainability consistent with their investment management strategies.

 Knowledge and insight into new business/ growth sectors and high-level expertise to allow corporate analysis are required to properly carry out stewardship activities in private equity investment.
 In addition, in-depth understanding of companies and businesses, strategic initiatives that lead companies to growth, risk management and other extensive capabilities are also essential.

-JAFCO’s investment staff work to enhance such capabilities by gaining the experience of deep involvement in management at portfolio companies.
+JAFCO's investment staff work to enhance such capabilities by gaining the experience of deep involvement in management at investee companies.

 In addition to the investment division, JAFCO has divisions that specialize in due diligence of investment candidates, business development support and administrative consultations.
 This allows us to carry out broad-ranging investment activity and value adding support.